walline/semihoc/README.md

 # SemiHOC
-The code will be releaased before the WACV 2026 conference.
+The code will be released before the WACV 2026 conference.